Table of Contents

 5-hydroxytryptophan helps the body by allowing more serotonin to be made.
 This increases the levels of serotonin in the brain, potentially easing some of these symptoms.

 5-HTP is taken by mouth.
-How much 5-HTP you should take depends on medical advice and on the manufacturer’s instructions.
-Usually, though, you should take a 100mg dose, twice daily.
-It can be taken with meals or on its own.
+Usually, a 100mg dose, twice daily may be taken with meals or on its own.

 If you are thinking of taking 5-HTP, or have been taking it for 12 weeks or longer, seek the advice of a medical professional.

-Taking too much 5-HTP can cause nausea, diarrhea, heartburn, and stomach pains.
-It can also cause drowsiness, muscle pain, and sexual side effects.
+Excessive 5-HTP can cause nausea, diarrhea, heartburn, and stomach pains.

 5-HTP use does not make anxiety or depression worse, but might not be effective for some people.
-When used to treat depression, 5-HTP is considered to be relatively safe and free of serious side effects (side effects that could cause major illness or risk to life.)
+When used to treat depression, 5-HTP is considered to be relatively safe and free of serious side effects.

 5-HTP Drug Interactions

 5-HTP interacts with drugs or supplements that affect serotonin, potentially unbalancing the serotonin levels in the brain.
-People taking 5-HTP may need to stop for a week or two before surgeries to prevent it from interacting with anesthesia or other drugs administered during surgery.
-Other drugs that should be avoided for this reason include Phenelzine (Nardil) and Trancypromine (Parnate.)
+Other drugs that should be avoided include Phenelzine (Nardil) and Trancypromine (Parnate.)